 22 Mar The 10 Best Andalusian Expressions

-The Spanish Language shows an extraordinary wealth of words, expressions, saying, and phrases.
-Like with any language, there are many colloquial terms used in different communities, providences, cities, or even neighborhoods.
+The Spanish Language shows an extraordinary wealth of words, expressions, sayings, and phrases.
+Like with any language, there are many colloquial terms used in different communities, provinces, cities, or even neighborhoods.
 Today we´re going to discover the favorite Andalusian expressions of the Centro MundoLengua team.
 If the following Andalusian expressions aren´t unknown to you, then you can be proud of yourself for being Andalusian!

 No ni na – Nuria